Management of Resource at the Network Edge for Federated Learning: Management of Resources

 \section{Management of Resources}

-Resource management in edge computing can involve solutions that are centralized, decentralized, or distributed.
-In a centralized approach, information is collected from all edge nodes and sent to a central node (e.g. cloud server), which will then process the data and make decisions.
+Figure~\ref{fig:manager_types} illustrates three types of management of resources in edge computing: centralized, decentralized, and distributed.
+In a centralized approach, information is collected from all edge nodes and sent to a central node (e.g., cloud server), which will then process the data and make decisions.
 This approach is recommended when a single entity can reliably collect information about the whole system.
-In a decentralized approach, not only a the central node, but also other nodes (e.g. edge nodes) can make decisions.
+In a decentralized approach, a central node and other nodes (e.g., edge nodes) can make decisions.
 In a distributed approach, decisions can be taken independently by any of these entities.

-The management of resources calls for monitoring the availability of resources in different layers of the network, such as the availability of incoming user devices, and of tenant resources.
-A solution for this monitoring is the addition of a layer of edge nodes between the cloud and the user devices, but it introduces significant monitoring overhead.
+The management of resources calls for monitoring the availability of resources in different layers of the network, such as the availability of incoming user devices.
+A solution for this monitoring is the addition of a layer of edge nodes between the cloud and the user devices.
+However, it introduces significant monitoring overhead.
 This becomes even more challenging when clusters of edge nodes from different geographical locations are to be federated to create a global architecture.

-The following sub-sections will discuss most relevant issues in resource management for federated learning such as discovery of edge nodes, deployment of services and applications, load balancing, energy efficiency, and migration.
-Each section, first provides an introduction to the topic followed by a description of related work which has already been done.
+The following sub-sections will discuss the most relevant issues in resource management for federated learning, such as the discovery of edge nodes, deployment of services and applications, load balancing, energy efficiency, and migration.
+Each section includes an introduction to the topic and a description of related work that has already been done.